Target-aware Image Editing via Cycle-consistent Constraints: Experiments

-From the qualitative comparisons, we have two observations.
-First, the \textit{Transfer State} obviously can perform better than \textit{Random States}.
-This demonstrates there is good generalization ability of target-aware intermediate states across similar editing patterns (\eg, change the white dog to another animal).
-Secondly, although the \textit{Transfer State} gets good performance when transferring between cases with similar patterns, it still can not outperform the \textit{Optimized States}.
+After getting the above states, we edited the source image by following three target prompts, \ie, ``\texttt{$\dots$gold retriever$\dots$}'', ``\texttt{$\dots$lion$\dots$}'', and ``\texttt{$\dots$lion with crown$\dots$}''.
+As shown in Figure~\ref{fig:7}, we have two observations: 1) The \textit{Transfer State} obviously can lead to better editing results than \textit{Random States}.
+This demonstrates there is good transferable ability of target-aware intermediate states across similar editing patterns (\eg, change the white dog to another animal).
+2) Although the \textit{Transfer State} gets good performance when transferring between cases with similar patterns, it still can not outperform the \textit{Optimized States}.
 Because the \textit{Optimized States} have more accurate target-aware corruption and source maintaining capacity, leading to the best results among them.
-This experiment verifies the significance of target-aware editing and provides a protocol to reuse the optimized intermediate states.
-We provide the quantitative verification in the Appendix.
+This experiment verifies the claim and significance of target-aware editing, and it also provides a protocol to reuse the optimized intermediate states.

-\paragraph{Editing Deviation Magnitudes.}As shown in the first row of Figure~\ref{fig:7}, from left to right, the editing target deviation from the source image is increasing (from ``white dog $\rightarrow$ golden retriever'' to ``white dog $\rightarrow$ lion with crown'').
+\textbf{Editing Deviation Magnitudes}.
+As shown in the first row of Figure~\ref{fig:7}, from left to right, the editing target deviation from the source image is increasing (from ``white dog $\rightarrow$ golden retriever'' to ``white dog $\rightarrow$ lion with crown'').
 We can see that the background preservation is also becoming worse along with the increasing deviation.
 This demonstrates the limitation of the current target-aware manner, \ie, not flexible to varied editing deviations.
 In contrast, our target-aware states (the third row) can adapt better to this type of large-deviation editing (with consistent background preservation).
-This indicates that target-aware states can be adjusted according to the specific editing target, thus more flexible for varied editing deviation magnitudes.
+This indicates that target-aware states can be adjusted according to the specific editing target, thus making it more flexible for varied editing deviation magnitudes.